lukiwieser/roman-numerals/readme.md

 ## More

-We try our best to convert the symbols to a number, even if it does not follow standard form.
+We try our best to convert the symbols to a number, even if they do not follow the standard form.

 There are multiple ways to handle roman numbers.
 For more information take a look at their [Wikipedia article](https://en.wikipedia.org/wiki/Roman_numerals).